 Driving Items

-- Don’t forget to pack your membership and discount cards.
+Membership Cards – Don’t forget to pack your membership and discount cards.
 Consider if you need any gas savings cards or grocery discount cards.
+Also, bring your AAA card if you have a membership.

-- There are two reasons why we still like to take road trips with paper maps.
+Road Map – There are two reasons why we still like to take road trips with paper maps.
 We actually keep a current road atlas in the car for every trip.
 It’s never good to rely totally on electronic navigation.
 And sometimes paper maps are way better for identifying landmarks you might be passing.
 Kids will also love following along on your trip.
+These can also be super helpful when you hit a surprise road closure!

-- While paper road maps are great for getting a good overall look at where you’re going, GPS devices have perks too.
+GPS device – While paper road maps are great for getting a good overall look at where you’re going, GPS devices have perks too.
 Our absolute favorite feature is the estimated driving time.
-It’s nice to see when you’ll be arriving to each stop.
-Phones work fine for this, but if you’re crossing the border into Canada a GPS is best since you probably won’t have data.
+It’s nice to see when you’ll be arriving at each stop.
+Phones can work just fine for this, but we’ve had a GPS device for years and so still use it on our road trips.

 Staying Warm